LINCS-pipelines/pccse/README.md

 ```
 ./start.bash
 ```
-This does the magic and changes the input files to readable files in R.
+This does the magic and changes the input files to readable files in R. Then you can use the "pccse_processing.R" script to run the pipeline.